cosmos/cosmos-sdk/pluginDev/tutorial.md

 1. In a terminal window run `counter`
 2. Within a second terminal window run `tendermint node`

-Your blockchain basecoin application is now operating and can be communicated with through RPC calls!
+Your blockchain basecoin application is now operating and can be communicated with through the basecoin CLI!

+### Developing a Custom Plugin Command Line Interface

+Coming soon!